NUACHE/NUACHE/README.md

-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other organizations
 - 🥅 2023 Goals: Contribute more to Open Source projects